roonie007/mkdirpm/README.md

 # mkdirpm
-Like mkdir -p, but in node.js! and create multiple directories at one time , refer to "https://www.npmjs.com/package/mkdirp"
+Like mkdir -p, but in node.js! and create multiple directories at one time **No sync** - refer to "https://www.npmjs.com/package/mkdirp"

 ### Install
 ```sh